 If house prices grow at 3-5% per year, your deposit target keeps moving upward as you save toward it.
 At 3% growth on a $750,000 property, the house costs approximately $869,000 in five years, requiring $174,000 as a 20% deposit rather than $150,000.
 The calculator accounts for this moving target and shows the year in which your savings will actually be enough to meet the deposit requirement on that property, not just when you hit the dollar figure based on today's price.
 If house price growth is outrunning your savings rate, the calculator will flag this.

-The most effective moves for NZ first home buyers: increase your monthly savings rate even by small amounts (compounding means earlier savings are worth more); pool savings with a partner or buying partner to combine KiwiSaver balances and grants; consider a new build to access the higher First Home Grant and potentially a lower deposit requirement; look at the Kainga Ora First Home Loan scheme which allows eligible buyers to purchase with as little as 5% deposit; and consider targeting a lower-priced suburb or property type to shorten your timeline rather than waiting for a high-value property.
+The most effective moves for NZ first home buyers: increase your monthly savings rate even by small amounts (compounding means earlier savings are worth more); pool savings with a partner or buying partner to combine KiwiSaver balances; consider a new build, which can come with a lower deposit requirement; look at the Kainga Ora First Home Loan scheme which allows eligible buyers to purchase with as little as 5% deposit; and consider targeting a lower-priced suburb or property type to shorten your timeline rather than waiting for a high-value property.
 A $100 extra per month on a 5-year savings plan shortens your timeline by more than you might expect because of interest compounding.

 Calculate.co.nz is partnered with Interest.co.nz for New Zealand's highest quality calculators and financial analysis.